Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Methods

-To identify the shape of the target object (spherical, cuboid and cylindrical), three 2-D primitive models (circle, line and ellipse) are concurrently fitted to the data provided by each laser scan.
-The count of the best fitted models is used to define the reconstructed object shape: i) all circles, a sphere; ii) all lines, a cuboid; iii) all ellipses or one circle, one line and two ellipses, a cylinder.
-The pipeline was implemented in C++ using the open-source Point Cloud Library (PCL) v1.11.1 \cite{Rusu_ICRA2011_PCL}.
-Since the PCL does not provide an ellipse model for RANSAC fitting, custom code was implemented (see Appendix \ref{appendix_ellipse}).
+To identify the shape of a given target object (spherical, cuboid, or cylindrical), three 2-D models (circle, line, and ellipse) are concurrently fitted to the data from each laser scan.
+The count of the best-fitted models is then used to determine the reconstructed object shape: i) if all models are circles, the object is classified as a sphere; ii) if all models are lines, the object is classified as a cuboid; iii) if the models include all ellipses, or a combination of one circle, one line, and two ellipses, the object is classified as a cylinder.
+For computational efficiency, the RANSAC fitting of the 2-D models should be implemented in parallel (through multi-threading).

+Given that a circle is a particular case of an ellipse with equal semi-axis lengths, a rule is imposed such that a cylindrical model is chosen only when its fitting percentage is more than twice that of the spherical model.
+Even though no 2-D circle models are used to fit the cylindrical 3-D model during reconstruction, this model requires two RANSAC fittings (of an ellipse and a straight line) per laser line, yielding a total of eight RANSAC fittings for reconstructing a cylindrical model.
+Thus, the most time-consuming operation comes from the system trying to fit a cylindrical model to any given object.
+Nevertheless, checking how each 3-D model shape fits the data allows for improving the robustness of the system by ensuring the best reading of an object's principal axis and diameter, which are crucial for estimating wrist orientation and grasp aperture.